thindil/nimalyzer/doc/index.rst

   on the level of the program's messages set in the configuration file.
 String, read only value.

-`checkRule` can use the follwing procedures and templates:
+`checkRule` can use the following procedures and templates:

 * `message(text: string; returnValue: var int; level: Level = lvlError; decrease: bool = true)` - prints
   the selected `text` as the program's log's message and modify the rule